Logickin-Lambda/sunvox_3xlog/src/fundamental/numerical_operations_basics.md

 ![positive equations](../images/numerical_operations/amp_based_function.png)

-When there is an inversion, I would set it to red, since it has similar function as NOT gate, which inveres the signal
+When there is an inversion or subtraction, I would set it to red, since they all have the idea of opposing and negation from the inputs:

 ![inverted equations](../images/numerical_operations/function_with_invert.png)